Cerebellum-Realtime/.github/profile/README.md

 - React (if using Cerebellum React hooks)

 Once you have these dependencies installed, you can use the Cerebellum CLI tool to create a Cerebellum application.
 Learn more about the CLI tool [here](https://github.com/Cerebellum-Realtime/cli).
-- Use `npm install -g @cerebellum/cli` to install the Cerebellum CLI tool
+- `npm install -g @cerebellum/cli` to install the Cerebellum CLI tool
-- Use `cerebellum --help` to view a few useful commands for creating Cerebellum applications
+- `cerebellum --help` to view a few useful commands for creating Cerebellum applications

 ### Your First Cerebellum Application
 There are two options for creating Cerebellum applications:
-- Use `cerebellum create` to create a new directory and deploy Cerebellum's infrastructure to AWS
+- `cerebellum create` to create a new directory and deploy Cerebellum's infrastructure to AWS
-- Use `cerebellum init` to deploy Cerebellum's infrastructure in the current directory
+- `cerebellum init` to deploy Cerebellum's infrastructure in the current directory

 Either of these commands will spin up an infrastructure that is configured to meet the specific needs of realtime applications.
 Cerebellum provides a preconfigured [WebSocket server](https://github.com/Cerebellum-Realtime/server) out of the box.
 You can use the [Cerebellum Client Library](https://github.com/Cerebellum-Realtime/clientLibrary) to interact with our server, or you can bring your own WebSocket server and only use Cerebellum for its infrastructure.

 Once the Cerebellum infrastructure deployment is complete, you can get started developing right away.
+- Create a React or vanilla JavaScript application to power your front end
-- Use `npm install @cerebellum/sdk` to install the Cerebellum Client Library
+- `npm install @cerebellum/sdk` to install the Cerebellum Client Library
-- Use `npx cerebellum-start` to run the Cerebellum Docker image and dependencies for local development
+- `npx cerebellum-start` to run the Cerebellum Docker image and dependencies for local development

+Now you can start developing with Cerebellum!

+### Spinning Down
+If at any point you want to stop the local development environment:
+- `npx cerebellum-stop`

+To delete the Cerebellum infrastructure:
+- `cerebellum destroy`

 <!--